In today’s digital landscape, a website is practically a business card.

 Personalization and Hand-Drawing

 Adding a human touch to your website is a great idea if you want to evoke a sense of exclusivity.
 It is a welcome alternative to going the ubiquitous stock photography route.
-Personal expression is the name of the game when it comes to using elements that are hand-drawn.
-The viewer will respond to them and it can help in developing an association that other websites just won’t be able to recreate.
+Consider design assets that enable personal expression, such as hand-drawn elements.

 Making It Accessible

 Accessibility in digital content has slowly been gaining traction.
 In 2022, it is important to ensure no one is left out.

 A lesser-known benefit of accessibility features is their role in boosting the SEO of a website.
 For instance, adding alt tags for images (for the benefit of the visually impaired) can streamline the processing for search engines thereby making the image better optimized for search.
 The implementation of accessibility should definitely be reflected in the ultimate design of the webpage.

 A simple trick for getting something to look good on your webpage: use complementary colors.
 Usually a set of two or more colors create a sense of harmony, popular combinations of which include teal and orange, red and green, purple and gold, among many others.

 Another trick you can employ while using complementary colors is to up the contrast and create a faux neon effect, using arrangement and typography.
 In 2022, retro is in as a trend.